Hurricane Helene Aftermath: IRS Tax Relief and How to Help

 How to donate to Hurricane Helene relief

-In the days and weeks following a disaster, there can be confusion and chaos.
+There can be confusion and chaos in the days and weeks following a disaster.
 Unfortunately, recovery scammers often take advantage of that.
 So, before donating, be sure the organization you're giving to is legitimate.

-You can check the legitimacy on the Better Business Beaurea's (BBB) website, or you can use the search tool in the IRS Nonprofit Charities Database.
+You can check legitimacy on the Better Business Bureau (BBB) website, or use the search tool in the IRS Nonprofit Charities Database.

 There are large organizations you can donate to for Helene relief, like the American Red Cross or Salvation Army.
-But if you’d like to donate to more localized organizations, here is a list of a few where you can help:
+But if you’d like to donate to more local organizations, here is a list of a few where you can help.

 Some organizations are also looking for volunteers.
 Check your local community's bulletin or website for donation pick-up locations.
 The Federal Emergency Management Agency (FEMA) also has a press release on how to help.